Infrastructure

 • Encryption: KMS encrypted

-• Source of truth: The base Prefect image is built and published by the blog_infra CircleCI refresh-prefect-image workflow into the shared blog-data repository.
+• Source of truth: The base Prefect image is built and published by the CircleCI refresh-prefect-image workflow (in this repo) into the shared blog-data repository.
 This repo does not build or push the base Prefect image directly.

 Deployment